Postdoctoral Psychology Residency

 Now accepting applications for the 2015/2016 year.

 The postdoctoral residency is designed for graduates of professional psychology doctoral programs who wish to refine their competencies in differential diagnosis, assessment, intervention, and consultation while developing additional competency in areas of interest.
-Training at Hazelden fosters the development of competent, responsible, ethical professionals with advanced clinical skills.
-The program also affords additional opportunities for research and teaching.
+Training at Hazelden Mental Health Centers fosters the development of competent, responsible, and ethical professionals with advanced clinical skills.

 The training program integrates research into practice with an emphasis on mentoring and self-directed professional development.
 The program relies on a scholarly approach, using research, education, and science to enrich training content and clinical practice.
-This includes intellectual inquiry, supervision, and development of core skills such as assessment, evidence-based practices, psychotherapy, consultation, and multidisciplinary teamwork.
-This integrated model guides residents in the analysis and application of knowledge, research and scholarship necessary for more advanced clinical practice.
+This includes intellectual inquiry and the development of core skills such as assessment, psychotherapy, consultation, and multidisciplinary teamwork based on a framework of evidence-based practice.
+This integrated model guides residents in the analysis and application of knowledge, research, and scholarship necessary for more advanced clinical practice.

-The Hazelden training philosophy stresses an active learning environment that is multidisciplinary in nature.
+The Hazelden Mental Health Centers training philosophy is based on an active learning environment that is multidisciplinary in nature.
 Self-appraisal and regular feedback are integral components to the training experience.
-Hazelden is committed to providing postdoctoral residents with:
+We are committed to providing postdoctoral residents with:

 - An advanced level of clinical practice